Postgres instance manager v1

 instance with a long startup time from being restarted.

-The number of seconds after the Pod has started before the liveness
+The interval (in seconds) after the Pod has started before the liveness

 probe starts working is expressed in the